WildernessLabs/Documentation/docs/Meadow/Getting_Started/MCUs/Project_Lab_Cellular/index.md

 ## Activating your Teal SIM Card

 First, you'll need to fill out their [Account Creation Form](https://forms.monday.com/forms/5610d871c689ea18cde677ca13f1922f?r=use1), which would submit a request to Teal to create an account for you.
-Once the account is created, they will provide you a link to the Teal Portal along with the login credentials.
+As soon the account is created, they will send you and email with a link to the Teal Portal along with the login credentials.

-Once you have the credentials, login to your account and you will land on the **Dashboard** tab, showing basic metrics such as Data Consumption, Device Network Status, eSIM Operation Status, etc.
+Once you have the credentials, login to your account and you will land on the **Dashboard** tab, showing basic metrics such as _Data Consumption_, _Device Network Status_, _eSIM Operation Status_, etc.

 Click on the **OneChip eUICC** tab where you will see your SIM Card(s).
-Select your card(s) on the far left end of the row and click the **Actions** drop down menu, and select **Activate**.
+Select your card(s) on the far left end of the row and click the **Actions** drop down menu, and click **Activate**.

 ![Meadow Activate Teal SIM Card](wildernesslabs-teal-sim-activate.jpg)

-After a few seconds or a minute, reset the site and you should see the card(s) **Network Status** changed to **Activated**.
+After a few seconds or a minute, refresh the site and you should see the card(s) **Network Status** changed to **Activated**.

 ## Setting up Project Lab + Cellular